 A mouthguard is a specially made, rubber-like cover which fits exactly over your teeth and gums, cushioning them and protecting them from damage.

-You cannot get mouthguards on the NHS, so costs can vary from dentist to dentist.
-Ask your dentist about mouthguards and always get an estimate before starting treatment.
-When you consider the cost of expensive dental work and the risk of missing teeth, it is a small price to pay for peace of mind.
+Costs can vary from dentist to dentist.
+Ask your dental team about mouthguards and always get an estimate before starting treatment.
+When you consider the cost of expensive dental work and the risk of losing teeth, it is a small price to pay for peace of mind.

-Firstly, if you can find the tooth and it is clean - put it back into the socket yourself.
+Firstly, if you can find the tooth and it is clean, put it back into the socket yourself.
 If you can't put it back, put it straight into a cup of milk or keep it in your mouth.

 The sooner the tooth is replaced, the better the chances of success.
 If you have not managed to do it yourself, the dentist will put the tooth back.
 They may use a dental splint to fasten the tooth against the teeth on either side.
 In most cases this is successful, and once the splint is removed the tooth is stable.
 However, you will almost certainly need more treatment in the future.

 If you need free and impartial dental advice please do not hesitate to contact our Dental Helpline or call 01788 539780 (local rate call in the UK).